The 3rd number on a blood pressure reading represents the pulse rate, indicating heartbeats per minute during measurement.

 Sometimes users notice discrepancies or confusing data when checking their third number at home:

-- Poor cuff fit can cause inaccurate measurements—ensure snug placement around upper arm without pinching skin.
+- Poor cuff fit can cause inaccurate measurements—ensure snug placement around the upper arm without pinching skin.

-- User movement during measurement leads to erratic readings; stay still until device completes cycle fully.
+- User movement or talking during measurement leads to erratic readings; stay still and quiet until the device completes the cycle fully.

 - Certain arrhythmias like atrial fibrillation produce highly irregular pulses that some monitors struggle to capture correctly.